xforever1313/xoftheday/readme.md

 It will write out a start character and an end character, that way you can quickly check to make sure a user didn't gain access to the file while it was being written to somehow.
 Its written as:
 \002Your Something\003

-where \002 and \003 are single characters: the start of text character, and \003 is the end of text character.
+where \002 and \003 are single characters: \002 is the start of text character, and \003 is the end of text character.

 Configuring
 ====